hillaryfraley/tcCamp/README.md

 # Welcome to the ReadMe for this Project

 TC Camp is fun so far!
+I'm learning a lot about GitHub Documentation Workflows.

 This ReadMe was authored in Markdown, specifically GitHub Flavored Markdown, which includes syntax highlighting, task lists, tables, and @mentions. (@Name, did I miss anything?)